OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 * Scripts are not stored as part of Excel files.
 They are stored separately.
 * You can share the script with an Excel file which in effect means you are linking the script with the file, not attaching it.
 Whoever has access to the Excel file will also be able to **view**, **run**, or **make a copy** of the script.
 This is a key difference compared to VBA macros.
 * Unless you share your scripts, no one else can access it as it resides in your own library.
-* Scripts cannot be linked from a local disk or custom cloud locations.
-Office Scripts only recognizes and runs a script that is on pre-defined location (your OneDrive folder mentioned above) or shared scripts.
+* Scripts can't be linked from a local disk or custom cloud locations.
+Office Scripts only recognizes and runs a script that is on predefined location (your OneDrive folder mentioned above) or shared scripts.
 * During editing, files are temporarily saved in the browser but you'll have to save the script before closing the Excel window to save it to the OneDrive location.
 Don't forget to save the file after edits.

 ## Gentle introduction to scripting